 Today, most of my work-related communications are conducted via email, telephone, or through my firm's client portal.
 However, in many cases, there are benefits to "face-to-face" conversation.

-For that reason, for situations that warrant it, we encourage video conferences.
+For that reason, for situations that warrant it, I encourage video conferences.
 A video conference facilitates a "face-to-face" conversation and all the benefits that go along with it, without the associated time, cost and expense.